TenKeyLabs/tracewright/README.md

 **Outputs for Agentic Flows** - The output artifacts have a number of useful downstream use cases.
 Use cases like autogenerating Help Desk articles or generating Marketing videos are being explores.
 Really excited to hear what the community is coming up with, please share to inspire others!

 **Flexibility** - Having the tool written in Typescript and support for Playwright mechanisms into the flow allows you to customize the experience to adjust the different nuances of all the websites out there.
 If the HTML parser or page waiting logic isn't working for you, you can adjust in realtime and hopefully submit a PR!

+## Contributing

+Contributions are welcome!
+Please submit a PR or open an issue.

+## License

+Apache 2.0